yiisoft/yii2-app-advanced/tests/README.md

    composer require --dev yiisoft/yii2-faker:*
    ```

+3. Create a database for tests, adjust the `components['db']` configuration in `tests/codeception/config/config-local.php`,
-3. Create `yii2_advanced_tests` database then update it by applying migrations:
+   then update it by applying migrations:

    ```
    codeception/bin/yii migrate